Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 The number one reason boat crashes occur is operator inattention.
 There are many possible distractions onboard a boat, as well as outside distractions.
 The unpredictability of the wind, weather, and water requires that operators pay close attention to any and all warning signs of danger.

 Just like driving on roadways, safely navigating waterways requires your undivided attention.
 With streaming services and the ability to buy music on our phones, smartphones have become increasingly important to how we consume our favorite music.
-Newer boats have radios with Bluetooth capabilities or auxiliary cords stationed near the driver’s chair.
+Newer or larger boats like house boats have radios with Bluetooth capabilities or auxiliary cords stationed near the driver’s chair.
 If you’re the helmsman this holiday, don’t let your smartphone lead you to one of the two most common causes of boat crashes.

 The second most cited reason for boat crashes is an improper lookout.
 Anything from significant changes to the weather to running aground can lead to a crash or capsize.
 During a party, a person should be designated to keep a lookout for dangerous situations.
 Not watching for threats or hazards can have catastrophic consequences.